Summer Strength Training

 Spectacular Trails

-We meet every Saturday at 7:30 a.m. for workouts on O‘ahu’s scenic forest and coastal trails.
-The 10 routes (see below) have been vetted by years of program experience.
+We will meet every Saturday Morning (starting with the least difficult on May 31) for workouts on O‘ahu’s scenic forest and coastal trails.
+The 10 routes starting on May 31 (see below) have been vetted by years of program experience.
 We believe they are the most runnable, beautiful and challenging of O‘ahu’s trail venues.

 The Trails

-We host ten Saturday morning runs from early June to early August.
+We host fourteen Saturday morning runs from early May to early August.
 These are the “Crown Jewels” of O‘ahu’s spectacular trail venues.
 Note: the drop-in fee is $15.
 Please contact Brian at 808-391-8598 for time and location details.

 Ualaka‘a Trail (Round Top)